 Almost anyone can make garlic butter because it’s super easy.
 As basic as it sounds, the most fundamental recipes call for mixing one stick of butter with chopped or pressed garlic.
 That’s it!
 Of course, you can add more, if you’d like, but there’s really nothing more to it.
 If you’re feeling a little uncertain, let me walk you through some tips.

-- Use a garlic press.
+Don’t.
+Use a garlic press.
 Rather than chopping or mincing, the press will allow you to efficiently and uniformly crush those cloves while delivering the juices right into your mixture.
 If you don’t have a press, then to quote Ferris Bueller, “I highly recommend picking one up.”
-Buy one here.

-Now that you can make garlic butter, here’s how you can use it:
+Now that you can make garlic butter, here’s how you can use it, starting with the obvious:

 Bread and Garlic Butter